In Scotland, anyone can call themselves a qualified dog or cat "behaviourist", "trainer", "psychologist", "listener", or "whisperer".

 Why choose me?

-- I am accredited through the Association for the Study of Animal Behaviour as a Certificated Clinical Animal Behaviourist (CCAB), one of only 35 in the UK, and the highest standard achievable for behaviourists.
+I'm accredited through the Association for the Study of Animal Behaviour as a Certificated Clinical Animal Behaviourist (CCAB) - the highest standard achievable for behaviourists.
+I'm the only CCAB in the Edinburgh area.

-- I have seventeen years' experience and over 4400 hours of consultation time with clients and their dogs and cats.
+I have twenty years' experience and over 5400 hours of consultation time with clients and their dogs and cats.

-- I am also a Animal Behaviour and Training Council (ABTC) Registered Clinical Animal Behaviourist.
+I am also a Animal Behaviour and Training Council (ABTC) Registered Clinical Animal Behaviourist and International Association of Animal Behaviour Consultants (IAABC) Certified Dog and Cat Behaviour Consultant.

 The only letters I place after my name are those of my university qualifications and accreditation as a Certificated Clinical Animal Behaviourist (CCAB).
 Be wary of unqualified behaviourists that attempt to use their membership to an organisation as if it is a qualification.
-Other self-proclaimed behaviour experts may cite the completion of an unaccredited or low-level behaviour course as evidence of their qualifications.
+Other self-proclaimed behaviour experts may cite the completion of an unaccredited, short, poor-quality, or low-level behaviour course.

 Since I was young I have been interested in two things: animals and science.
 After spending time as a teenager with a well-known pet behaviourist, I decided to make a career of working with problem pets.
 I wanted to base my understanding of animal behaviour and treatment techniques on both practical experience with animals, and scientific understanding.